 Should you get a revolver or semi-automatic?
 What caliber should you get?
 What are some of the better makes and models of handgun out there?
 There are a lot of stuff you might not be sure about.
-So below, we cover some key points you should consider when choosing the best first handgun for you.
+So below, we cover some key points you should consider when choosing the right first handgun for your needs.

 Another important question you need to ask yourself is if you even really need a handgun?
 Do you perhaps rather need a shotgun or rifle?
 Or maybe even some form of a non-lethal weapon?

 Handguns can vary greatly in price range, from reasonably affordable to extremely expensive.
 When you are down at your local gun-shop it can be very tempting to shell out a lot of money for a really nice handgun.
 However the right first handgun for you might not necessarily be the most expensive handgun out there.